NNPDF/yadism/docs/sphinx/source/dev-tools/yadmark_runners.rst

 Usage
 =====

-Yadmark mimic the same inputs needed to run `yadism`, namely a theory card, an observable card and also the name of pdf set.
+Yadmark mimics the same inputs needed to run `yadism`, namely a theory card, an observable card and also the name of a pdf set.

 Both the theory and observable card can be gnerated authomatically from a default: the former with |banana|, the latter with something similar to ``generate_observable()`` provided `sandbox.py`.

 In addition to run `yadmark` you need to specify the external program you would benchmark against.
-To do so you will have to initialise a class of type ``yadmark.benchmark.runner``.
+To do so, you will have to initialise a class of type ``yadmark.benchmark.runner``.
 In the following section we describe some available `runners` which are the most useful example.

 The minimal setup of the input cards must contain: